pamods/realm-rebalance/src/SETUP README.txt

 	Rename the file to "mods.json".

 3.
+	Copy "ui" and "modinfo.json" and place them inside this filepath:

+		C:\Users\USERNAME\AppData\Local\Uber Entertainment\Planetary Annihilation\client_mods\RCBM

+4.
+	Open this new "modinfo.json" (...\client_mods\RCBM) in a text editor and change "context": "server",
+	to
+		"context": "client",
+	Then save the file.

+5.
+	copy "mods.json" from ...\server_mods and place it inside ...\client_mods.

+6.
 	Launch Planetary Annihilation and have fun!
 Remember to tell your teammates to set their filters to see modded games and you should be good to host a game for anyone to join.